USF-OS/Lab-C/README.md

-# Lab 2: Remembering how to C
+# Remembering how to C

 In 326, C sells C shells down by the C shore.
 Can't you C it?